CMU-17313Q/nodebb-f24-team-pawsitive/UserGuide.md

-**User Guide**
-**Introduction**
+# User Guide
+## Introduction
 Welcome to our "PAWsitively” Enhanced NodeBB Guide created with care by Team Pawsitive\!
 In this guide, we include step-by-step guides to use the new features we have implemented to Nodebb—posting anonymously, reacting with emojis, and marking posts as solved.
 This user guide also serves as evidence of our robust tests to see how we've ensured everything works purr-fectly\!

+---

-**How to use our new features:**
+## How to use our new features

-**Before proceeding to whichever feature you’re interested in log in or register:**
+### Before proceeding to whichever feature you’re interested in, log in or register:

-1. If you're an existing user, click the Login button at the top right corner, enter your username and password, then click Login to access your account.
+1. If you're an existing user, click the Login button at the top right corner, enter your username and password, then click **Login** to access your account.
-   2. If you're new to NodeBB, click the Register button and follow the prompts to set up your new account.
+2. If you're new to NodeBB, click the **Register** button and follow the prompts to set up your new account.

-* **Anonymous Posting Feature:**
+### Anonymous Posting Feature:
-1. Once you’re in, click on the topic you are interested in posting in\!
+1. Once you’re in, click on the topic you are interested in posting in!
-2. Inside the topic, click the blue “new topic” button and type up your post.
+2. Inside the topic, click the blue **New Topic** button and type up your post.
-3. Just before you post, notice the checkbox labeled “Post Anonymously” located to the left of the Submit button.
+3. Just before you post, notice the checkbox labeled **Post Anonymously** located to the left of the Submit button.
-4. Click submit and congratulations\!
-You have successfully posted anonymously\!
+4. Click **Submit** and congratulations!
+You have successfully posted anonymously!

-**Below, the team has attached a visual walkthrough of these steps to guide you after step 1:**
+#### Below, the team has attached a visual walkthrough of these steps to guide you after step 1:
 <img width="487" alt="Screenshot 2024-10-20 at 8 56 58 PM" src="https://github.com/user-attachments/assets/64a7f09e-f3da-4112-a55a-1cbe0c59a9f6">

-* **Emoji Reaction Feature:**
+### Emoji Reaction Feature:
-  1. Click on the topic you are interested in posting in\!
+1. Click on the topic you are interested in posting in!
 2. Inside the topic, click the post you would like to add an emoji reaction to.
 3. Once you have posted your topic, you will find a toolbar to edit your post with different options.
-Some of these options are the emoji reactions \!
-Click on the reaction that best describes your feeling to the post\!
+Some of these options include emoji reactions!
+Click on the reaction that best describes your feeling to the post!

 <img width="789" alt="Screenshot 2024-10-20 at 8 57 16 PM" src="https://github.com/user-attachments/assets/02309389-1d24-4e65-8cf1-5ea27f12a882">

-* **Marking Issues as Solved**
+### Marking Issues as Solved:
-1. Click on the topic you are interested in posting in\!
+1. Click on the topic you are interested in posting in!
 2. Inside the topic, click the post you would like to mark as solved.
 3. Once you have posted your topic, you will find a toolbar to edit your post with different options.
-One of those options is “Mark As Solved”
+One of those options is **Mark As Solved**.
-4. Click on the button and you’ll see the label change to “Marked As Solved” and turn green in color.
+4. Click on the button, and you’ll see the label change to **Marked As Solved** and turn green.

 <img width="789" alt="Screenshot 2024-10-20 at 8 57 31 PM" src="https://github.com/user-attachments/assets/37bd03bd-63df-4802-bb77-a0ee5c802ad9">

-**Automated Tests:**
+---

+## Automated Tests:
 [**Automated Testing For Anonymous feature (backend)**](https://github.com/CMU-17313Q/nodebb-f24-team-pawsitive/pull/27)**:** In the file test/topics.js, lines 201-254 we have created an automated test for the anonymous feature.
 The test initializes an administrator and a regular user, creating a sample category for testing that ensures the feature is tested on all angels.
 Within the test there is a non-anonymous user test and anonymous user test.
 The non-anonymous user test verifies that an admin can successfully create a topic with their username and display name correctly associated.
 The anonymous posting test confirms that a topic can be created anonymously, ensuring the topic is associated with a guest user (UID 0\) and the username/display name are set to \[\[global:guest\]\].

 [**Automated Testing For Emoji Reaction Feature:**](https://github.com/CMU-17313Q/nodebb-f24-team-pawsitive/pull/30)